MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-w32time.md

 This parameter indicates the maximum number of seconds a system clock can nominally hold its accuracy without synchronizing with a time source.
 If this period of time passes without W32time obtaining new samples from any of its input providers, W32time initiates a rediscovery of time sources.
 Default: 7800 seconds.

 RequireSecureTimeSyncRequests
 This parameter controls whether or not the DC will respond to time sync requests that use older authentication protocols.
-If enabled (set to 1), the DC will not respond to requests using such protocols.
+If enabled (set to 1), the DC won't respond to requests using such protocols.
 Default: 0 Boolean.

 UtilizeSslTimeData
 This parameter controls whether W32time will use time data computed from SSL traffic on the machine as an additional input for correcting the local clock.
 Default: 1 (enabled) Boolean